JEngTherm/EngThermBase.jl/README.md

 In this case,  `typeof(x)`  returns  `T_amt{Float64,  MM}`.
 The  `MM`  exactness  parameter indicates a measurement, powered by `Measurements.jl`.

+It is worth noting that temperature `Measurement` exactness quantities pretty-print as `T₆₄∴ ...` instead of `T₆₄: ...`, i.e., the employed separator changes from `:` to `∴`, as to more explicitly convey that something "special" is  being  tagged  as  a  temperature,  i.e.,  an underlying `Measurements` value.
+This change has been introduced on  `release-0.5`  for  all `MM` exactness `AMOUNTS`.

 Note that by applying the `amt()`, `bare()`, and `pod()`  functions  on  `x`,  returned  the illustrated values, with all operations untagging `x`, returning a (i) unit-ed  measurement,